TSkaalrud/585_CircuiTron/README.md

 ## About

 Circuitron is a racing game created by Daniel, Taylor, Matt and Sebastien.
 Inspired by games like Tron and F-Zero, prepare yourself for an exciting circuit race with a track that becomes more-and-more hectic as the game goes on.
-You'll need to outmaneuver, outwit, and outplay your oppenents to become the champion in this thrilling high-speed race.
+You'll need to outmaneuver, outwit, and outplay your opponents to become the champion in this thrilling high-speed race.

 ## The Story so Far...